netobserv/network-observability-operator/docs/FlowCollector.md

-Open telemetry configuration, such as the IP address and port to send enriched logs, metrics and or traces to.
+OpenTelemetry configuration, such as the IP address and port to send enriched logs or metrics to.

 <table>
     <thead>